-Are you using a motorcycle helmet which was scraped or just slightly damaged in an accident?
-What if you had an accident and hit your helmet on the street but it looks OK or maybe you just dropped your helmet.
+Are you using a motorcycle helmet that was scraped or just slightly damaged in an accident?
+What if you had an accident and hit your helmet on the street, but it looks OK, or maybe you just dropped your helmet?
 Can you reuse your helmet?

 But don’t bother if your helmet is more than 5 years old.
 Most motorcycle helmet manufacturers and the Snell Foundation recommend replacing your helmet every 5 years.

-However, a helmet which has come in contact with the ground or another object, while being worn (with your head inside), during an accident may have sustained several types of damage to different parts of the helmet.
-The damage can be difficult to see which is why an inspection by the manufacturer is necessary.
+However, a helmet that has come in contact with the ground or another object while being worn (with your head inside) during an accident may have sustained several types of damage to different parts of the helmet.
+The damage can be difficult to see, which is why an inspection by the manufacturer is necessary.

 Snell’s website states, “In general, the real damage comes when the helmet contacts an object with a head inside.”
 “The Foundation recommends that if you suspect your helmet may be compromised, then replace it.
 If the helmet has been involved in an impact while in use, replace it.”

 A good tip from Snell is that you should buy a helmet from a local retailer rather than online to ensure a good fit which is essential for head protection.
 Without trying on the helmet you can’t know if it’s a good fit for your head because people with the same head size may have a different head shape, and the same size helmet from different manufacturers or models may fit differently.

 A helmet should be snug and comfortable all around your head.
 A helmet is too big if it starts to slip off when you push the front of the helmet backward with the strap buckled.
 Snell states that most motorcyclists buy a new motorcycle helmet that is one size too large, so make sure that it’s snug all around your head.
 If it’s uncomfortably snug after 5-10 minutes of wearing, it’s too small.

 The Legal Reason Not To Reuse Your Helmet After A Motorcycle Accident